Our orthopaedic specialists diagnose your ganglion cyst and recommend the most effective treatment to relieve pain and restore movement to your joint.

 About Ganglion Cysts

-A ganglion cyst is a fluid-filled sac that appears as a lump, usually at the top or underside of the wrist.
-These cysts can also develop at the base of a finger or at the end joint of a finger, where they are called mucous cysts.
+A ganglion cyst is a fluid-filled sac that appears as a lump, usually at the top or underside of a joint or a tendon.
+Ganglion cysts most commonly occur on the hand and wrist, but can also appear on the foot or ankle, or around other joints, such as fingers.
+When they occur on a finger, they are called mucous cysts.

 When to Seek Treatment for a Ganglion Cyst

 In some cases, a lump is the only sign of a ganglion cyst.
 But if the cyst puts pressure on nearby nerves, it can cause discomfort, pain, tingling, or muscle weakness.
-It can also interfere with your grip strength or range of wrist motion.
-If you’re having symptoms like these, it’s a good idea to see a hand and wrist specialist for a thorough evaluation and to learn about your treatment options.
+It can also interfere with your grip strength or range of motion.
+If you’re having symptoms like these, it’s a good idea to see an orthopaedic specialist for a thorough evaluation and to learn about your treatment options.

 Duke Orthopaedic Clinics

-Our hand specialists see patients at Duke Orthopaedic clinics throughout the Triangle.
+Our orthopaedic specialists see patients at Duke Orthopaedic clinics throughout the Triangle.
 Find one near you.
 In-person and virtual appointments are available.

 Treatment for Ganglion Cysts

-Your hand and wrist specialist will examine you and evaluate your symptoms -- including whether the lump is painful or has changed in size.
+Your orthopaedic specialist will examine you and evaluate your symptoms -- including whether the lump is painful or has changed in size.
 Imaging tests such as X-ray, MRI, or ultrasound can rule out other wrist conditions and help your doctor recommend the most appropriate treatment for you.

 Aspiration